vk-cs/docs-public/docs/en/computing/cloud-desktops/service-management/desktops-pool/manage/manage.md

 ## Viewing a list of desktop pools

-1. Go to VK Cloud [personal account](https://msk.cloud.vk.com/app/en).
+1. Go to VK Cloud [management console](https://msk.cloud.vk.com/app/en).
 1. Go to **Cloud Desktop** → **Desktop pools**.

    A list of previously created desktop pools is displayed.